Skip to content

 How much vitamin D should you get?

 Your dietary need for vitamin D varies based on your sun exposure and skin type.
-However, most people need much more than the 400 IU–800 IU commonly found in foods.
+However, most people need much more than the 400 IU to 800 IU commonly found in foods.
 The Vitamin D Council suggests about 5,000 IU per day for most people.

 Are vitamin D supplements vegan?

-Most vitamin D comes from the skin of fish, or from sheep’s wool, so it is animal-sourced.
+Most vitamin D comes from fish skin or sheep’s wool, so it is not vegan.
 However, it’s possible to get vitamin D from plants called lichens, so more companies will likely offer this type of vitamin D to satisfy the needs of the vegan market.
+Vitamin D2 comes from plants, so vegan supplements may contain this form, however, as noted above, the body does a poor job at converting D2 to D3.

 References